richarah/steamlapse/README.md

 #### What is this?

-Steamlapse is a Python project for visualising Steam activity data, creating a GitHub-like timelapse of user activity (read: procrastination).
+Steamlapse is a set of programs for collecting and visualising Steam activity data via Steam Web API, creating a GitHub-like timelapse of user activity (read: procrastination).

 ## Prerequisites